ryanxingql/stdf-pytorch/README.md

 - Ubuntu 20.04/18.04
 - CUDA 10.1
 - PyTorch 1.16
-- Packages: tqdm, lmdb, opencv-python, scikit-image
+- Packages: tqdm, lmdb, pyyaml, opencv-python, scikit-image

 Suppose that you have installed CUDA 10.1, then: